tobiasbriones/blog/cs/fp/math/geometry/design/draft/designing-the-angle-geometry-for-the-oriented-segment-of-canvas-play/index.md

 which can be enabled via pragmas at the source file header.
 I also imported the `Maybe` monad for an implementation until the end.

-I defined the value types of angles there are so I can build up from these domain truths.
+I defined the types of angles there are so I could build up from these domain truths.

-`Initializing the Domain Design | Angle Value Types | Main.hs`
+`Initializing the Domain Design | Angle Types | Main.hs`

 ```haskell
 newtype Angle = Angle Double